MattRuffner/MattRuffner/README.md

 - ✊ I'm finishing up my graduate degree in Business Analytics at the  <a href="https://www.mccombs.utexas.edu/Master-of-Science-in-Business-Analytics/Academics/Curriculum">McCombs School of Business</a> and will be graduating in May 2021
 - 🌱 I’m currently learning Cognitive Computing, Learning Structures/Time Series, Blockchain, Social Media Analytics, Stochastic Control & Optimization
 - 💬 Ask me about the math that works behind the scenes on ML models
-- ⚡ Fun facts: Grew up in France, Astro-physics major in undergrad, training for a half-marathon
+- ⚡ Fun facts: Grew up in France, <a href="https://guide.wisc.edu/undergraduate/letters-science/astronomy/astronomy-physics-bs/">Astro-physics</a> major in undergrad, currently training for a half-marathon
 - 📫 How to reach me: <a href="linkedin.com/in/matthew-ruffner-data-analytics" class="icon fa-linkedin">
     										<span class="label">LinkedIn</span>
  									    </a> , <a href="matthew.ruffner@utexas.edu" class="icon fa-envelope">